thienhai123/RealFPS/README.md

 ---

-## 👨‍💻 Developer

-Hi, I'm **Hải**.
+# Hi, I'm Hải 👋

-A Graphic Design student who enjoys exploring technology, Windows optimization and software development with AI.

-RealFPS is my attempt to prove that curiosity, research and persistence can be just as important as a computer science degree.
+🎨 Graphic Design Student

+💻 Building software with AI

+⚡ Creator of RealFPS

+I enjoy exploring Windows optimization, software development, and the intersection between design and technology.

+Currently building RealFPS:
+a Windows optimization tool focused on measurable performance and zero placebo tweaks.

+"Curiosity is more important than credentials."

 ---